Williamson County Massacre of 1922

 The 1922 Williamson County Massacre was one of the most violent labor disputes.
 While waging a nationwide strike, the United Mine Workers of America (UMWA) nevertheless allowed members of a steam shovel union to remove dirt from the top of the coal bed at the Southern Illinois Coal Company, a strip mine between Herrin and Marion.
 The UMWA allowed the mine to remain open as long as it refrained from shipping coal.

 Faced with massive debts and lured by the increasing value of coal as the strike wore on, mine owner W. J. Lester violated his agreement with the union and fired the union workers.
-He hired mine guards and African American workers from Chicago without telling them that they would be strikebreakers.
+He hired mine guards and workers from Chicago without telling them that they would be strikebreakers.
 On June 16, 1922, Lester shipped out sixteen railroad cars loaded with coal.

 On June 21, 1922, as the strikebreakers were traveling to the mine, they were engaged in a gun fight that killed one of the strikebreakers and two strikers, mortally wounding a third.
 Union men from surrounding counties gathered guns and ammunition as they converged on the mine.